authorizerdev/docs/src/pages/core/endpoints.md

 `GET /oauth_login/:oauth_provider` - Endpoint to perform oauth login for various providers like google, github, facebook

-This endpoint supports following query paramters
+This endpoint supports following query parameters

 - `redirectURL`: URL where user should be redirected after login
 - `role`: Role with which user should login.
 This is optional and by default it will use the `DEFAULT_ROLE` specified in `env`